Rorgu/Compatibility-List-aPS3e/README.md

 ---

 ## 🟡 Ingame (27)
-Games that run but have serious glitches, performance issues, or can’t be finished.
+`Games that run but have serious glitches, performance issues, or can’t be finished`

 ### [Exclusive]
 - Infamous 1